Phantom cat: India

-The Pogeyan is a large grey feline known to local people living in the Western Ghats, India.
-Its name is derived from the local dialect, and means "The cat that comes and goes like the mist."
+The pogeyan is a large grey feline known to local people living in the Western Ghats, India.
+Its name is derived from the local dialect, and means 'cat that comes and goes like the mist'.

 Luxembourg

 In 2009, a black panther was allegedly spotted in the industrial area of Bommelscheuer near Bascharage.
 When police came, the panther was gone.
 In the following couple of days, the panther was spotted all over the country.
 For a while it was alleged that a panther had escaped a nearby zoo (Amnéville), but the zoo later denied that any panther was missing.
 A couple of days after the Bascharage incident, it also was mentioned that although the police did not find a panther, they did find an unusually large house cat.

 The Netherlands

 In 2005, a black cougar was allegedly spotted on several occasions in a wildlife preserve, but the animal, nicknamed Winnie, was later identified as an unusually large crossbreed between a domestic cat and a wildcat.